 What is a sabbatical?

-With Mike’s Weekly Update on May 22nd, he reminded everyone of something the leadership has implemented here at MCC and that is “Sabbatical Policy”.
-In 2018 the elders created and approved the “Sabbatical Policy” for our staff to allow them to rest, quiet their souls, and listen to God.
+The Sabbatical is time for our staff to allow them to rest, quiet their souls, and listen to God.
 You’ve heard about the importance of the Sabbath Day and the principle is found throughout the Bible, but it always points back to the creation account (Genesis 1:1-2:3) when God created the world in six days and then rested on the seventh.
-The idea is so important
+The idea is so important that God included it in the Ten Commandments (Exodus 20:8-11).
+We have been hardwired by our Creator to work 6 and rest 1 and violating that principle can damage us physically, emotionally, mentally, and spiritually.

 The practice of sabbaticals has been a long practiced tradition in the academic and agricultural worlds and has even shown up in corporate America over the last several decades.
 Isn’t it interesting when a biblical truth shows up in what we consider the business world?